Sindurav/CodingInterviews/QuantumBlack Machine Learning Software Engineer 2019/README.md

 ## 1. Computing the Correlation
 -----
 You are given  the scores of **N** students in three different subjects, Maths, Physics, and Chemistry.
 All three are graded on a scale of 0 to 100.
-Your task is to compute the Pearson product moment correlation coefficient between the scores of different pairs of subject.This data is based on the records of the CBSE K-12 Exam, a national school leaving exam in India, for year 2013.
+Your task is to compute the Pearson product moment correlation coefficient between the scores of different pairs of subject.
+This data is based on the records of the CBSE K-12 Exam, a national school leaving exam in India, for year 2013.

+Pearson product-moment correlation coefficient:
+This is a measure of linear correlation between data series:
+[image1]: ./Images/Correlation.JPG "Correlation"
+![Correlation][image1]

 Input Format:
 The first row contains an integer **N**.
-This is followed by **N** rows containing three space-separated integers ** M, P, C** corresponding to a candidate's scores in Maths, Physics, Chemistry.
+This is followed by **N** rows containing three space-separated integers **M, P, C** corresponding to a candidate's scores in Maths, Physics, Chemistry.
 Each row contains to the scores obtained in these three subjects by one students.

 Input Constraints:
 - 1 <= N <= 500000
 - 0 <= M, P, C <= 100

 Output Format:
 The output should contain three lines, with correlation coefficients computed and rounded **off to exactly 2 decimal places.**
 The first line should contain the correlation coefficient between Maths and Physics scores.
 The second line should contain the correlation coefficient between Physics and Chemistry scores.
 The third line should contain the correlation coefficient between Chemistry and Maths scores.